-approach to exit payments needs to be included in the remuneration policy, and is therefore subject to a binding vote.
 The Companies (Miscellaneous Reporting) Regulations 2018 were published on 17 July 2018.
 The Regulations contain various new reporting requirements for public and private companies that will require them to more clearly explain decisions on executive pay.
-One of the key changes is a new requirement for UK-registered quoted companies with more than 250 UK employees to report pay ratio information comparing the remuneration of the CEO with the 25th, 50th and 75th percentiles of the full-time equivalent remuneration of the company's UK employees.
-The new requirements will apply in relation to financial years starting on or after 1 January 2019.
-This means that reporting will begin in 2020 covering activities undertaken and information collected in 2019.
+One of the key changes is a new requirement for UK-registered quoted companies with more than 250 UK employees to report pay ratio information comparing the remuneration of their CEOs with the 25th, 50th and 75th percentiles of the full-time equivalent remuneration of companies' UK employees.
+The new requirements apply in relation to financial years starting on or after 1 January 2019: this means that reporting will begin in 2020, covering activities undertaken and information collected in 2019.
+On 22 May 2019, the Companies (Directors' Remuneration Policy and Directors' Remuneration Report) Regulations 201944 were published, and those Regulations came into force on 10 June 2019.
+They introduce amendments to the UK's reporting requirements necessary for compliance with the EU Shareholder Rights Directive II.45 One key change is the extension of the reporting requirements to people who are not on a company's board of directors but are carrying out the function of a CEO or deputy CEO.